Summer of Play

 There's something for all the family to enjoy at Kingston Lacy this summer.

 Head to the Kitchen Garden to join the summer fun.
-Play with giant building blocks, relax in the story garden, put on a performance at the puppet theatre and discover lots more games and activities.
+Play with giant building blocks, put on a performance at the puppet theatre and discover lots more games and activities.

 There are also two wonderful play areas to discover and explore, one in the Kitchen Garden and one on the Woodland Walk.

-There are lots more free pop-up events throughout the summer holidays.
+There are also daily pop-up events throughout the summer holidays.
 Please keep an eye on the Upcoming Events section of our website for more details.

 Pack a picnic to enjoy, or pop to the picnic trailer or café for lunch, hot and cold drinks or ice creams.